What Spiritual Leaders Need to Know

 This letter cannot pretend to be comprehensive in educating Bishops on everything they could/should know to effectively respond to the complex problem of sexual addiction, but it is my offering from my own and my husband’s experience.
 I have so much hope that as each one of us lives Step 12 in our own way, we can begin to spread this word, spread this movement, and educate our spiritual leaders.
 Then they will have more resources that will help the next couple that comes into their office to find real recovery, hope, and healing.

-Things I wish our Bishops would have known
+Things I wish our faith leaders would have known

 For the addict: